matbloch/coding_quickstarter/Web/Amazon/Networking.md

 **Concepts**

-- Endpoint service: Your own application in the VPC.
+- **Endpoint service**: Your own application in the VPC.
 Other AWS services can create a connection from their VPC to the endpoint service.
-- Gateway endpoint: A gateway that you specify as a target for a rout in your route table for traffic destined to a supported AWS service
+- **Gateway endpoint**: A gateway that you specify as a target for a rout in your route table for traffic destined to a supported AWS service
-- Interface endpoint: Elastic network interface with a private IP address (in range of subnet) that serves as an entry point for traffic destined to a supported service
+- **Interface endpoint**: Elastic network interface with a private IP address (in range of subnet) that serves as an entry point for traffic destined to a supported service

 **Endpoint Policies**

-> Used together with security groups to secure access to VPC endpoints
+> Used together with security groups to secure access to VPC endpoints (both interface- and gateway endpoints)

 - attach a policy to the endpoint to control access to it
 - by default: full access